MARCEL DUCHAMP

 At the antipodes [that is, the non-verbal, non-conceptual aspects] of the mind, we are more or less completely free of language, outside the system of conceptual thought.
 Consequently our perception of visionary objects possesses all the freshness, all the naked intensity, of experiences which have never been verbalized, never assimilated to lifeless abstractions…. unsophisticated by language or the scientific, philosophical, and utilitarian notions, by means of which we ordinarily re-create the given world….
 The self-luminous objects which we see in the mind’s antipodes possess a meaning,… identical with being; for at the mind’s antipodes, objects do not stand for anything but themselves…. and exist in their own right.
 And their meaning consists precisely in this, that they are intensely themselves….
 Everything is novel and amazing.
 Almost never does the visionary see anything that reminds him of his own past.
 He is not remembering scenes, persons or objects, and he is not inventing them; he is looking on at a new creation.

 A readymade induces the viewer to discover the world anew.
 Instead of letting habit determine what is seen—what is no longer seen—the object must once more become an object of experience.
 And so, with nostalgia for the pre-verbal state that characterises the infans (he who does not speak), Marcel Duchamp would appear to have been able to re-experience the sensations procured in infancy by inert objects, living things, words and situations that were all still unfixed.
 Readymades recreate that ineffable moment in life, the pre-linguistic stage, during which the child is at the mercy of the other and of the world, and must develop his cognitive powers when confronted with animate and inanimate objects, all of them exotic, all of them just hanging suspended in the air.
 Around 1917/1918, Duchamp took a urinal, a hat rack, a snow shovel and bits of rubber and hung them up from the ceiling of his New York studio, making them strange again.
-Once put into such an arrangement, the objects conspired to recreate a state that exists before naming, when nothing in the world is completely laid down nor completely finalised, when nothing is built, and when everything has yet to be experienced.
+Once put into such an arrangement, the objects conspired to recreate a state that exists before naming, when nothing in the world is completely laid down nor completely finalised,when nothing is built, and when everything has yet to be experienced.
 Duchamp’s quest is to search for these first sensations, which means always beginning again.
 Everything has to be thought through again, at every moment.

-The ready-made philosophical concept of seeing-as that Duchamp illustrated with his snow shovel, is that an observer of an object sees-it-as, identifies and categorizes it, as a result of what the observer knows (that is, what the observer has learned) can be done with it, or what it can do to the observer.
+The ready-made concept of “seeing-as” that Duchamp illustrated with his snow shovel, is that an observer of an object sees-it-as, identifies and categorizes it, as a result of what the observer knows (that is, what the observer has learned) can be done with it, or what it can do to the observer.
 That philosophical concept, which we may call “Functional-Seeing-As”, has been addressed by many philosophers, including the following.

 Henri Bergson in An Introduction to Metaphysics (supra,) stated: